FC Torpedo Kutaisi

-FC Torpedo Kutaisi is a Georgian professional football club based in Kutaisi, Georgia's third largest city.
-'Torpedo Kutaisi' was founded in 1946 and in just three years the club became the winner of the Football Championship of that time.
-Torpedo's home ground is Ramaz Shengelia Stadium.
+FC Torpedo Kutaisi (Georgian: საფეხბურთო კლუბი ტორპედო ქუთაისი) is a Georgian professional football club based in Kutaisi, Georgia's third largest city.
+The team competes in the Erovnuli Liga, the first tier of the national football league system.

+Being the all-time second most successful Georgian club, Torpedo have been a regular member of the top division apart from three seasons in the late 2000s.
+They have won the national league four times, the Georgian Cup five times and the Super Cup three times.

+Torpedo play their home games at the Ramaz Shengelia Stadium, known until 2015 as the Givi Kiladze stadium.

 History

 The Soviet period

-FC Torpedo Kutaisi was founded in 1946 on the base of Kutaisi Automotive Plant.
-In 1949 the club became the winner of the Georgian SSR Championship.
-In 1959 two football clubs "FC Torpedo Kutaisi" and "FC Locomotive Kutaisi" were united and the name remained "FC Torpedo Kutaisi".
-In 1962 "FC Torpedo Kutaisi" became a first participant in the Soviet Top League.
+FC Torpedo Kutaisi were founded in 1946 as a football club of Kutaisi Automobile Factory.
+In 1949, the club became the winner of the Georgian SSR Championship.
+In 1959, Torpedo merged with FC Locomotive Kutaisi, although preserved their name.

+Three years later Torpedo Kutaisi took part in the Soviet Top League for the first time.
 Many famous Georgian football players began their career in this club, among them Revaz Dzodzuashvili, Anzor Kavazashvili, Sergo Kutivadze, Givi Nodia, Manuchar Machaidze, Murtaz Khurtsilava.
 In addition, when Dinamo Tbilisi won UEFA Cup Winners' Cup in 1980–81, five footballers were the ex-players of FC Torpedo Kutaisi - Tamaz Kostava, Otar Gabelia, Nodar Khizanishvili, Tengiz Sulakvelidze and Ramaz Shengelia.

 Torpedo spent one season in the Soviet Second league in 1988.
 The club also was represented for twenty years in the First league and for 14 more seasons between 1971 and 1990 in the Top league, the first tier of the Soviet football.

 1990s and 2000s: Ups and downs

-When the Georgian National Championships started in 1990, the club changed its name into "FC Kutaisi".
-But after three years the club restored the old name.
+When the Georgian National Championship started in 1990, the club changed its name into FC Kutaisi, but after three years restored the old name.
 The last years of the 20th century and the beginning of the 21st were the most successful years in the club's history.
-During 1999–02 the club won five domestic titles.
+During 1999–2002 the club won five domestic titles.
 Many players from "FC Torpedo Kutaisi" were represented in the Georgia national football team, including Valeri Abramidze, Sevasti Todua, Malkhaz Asatiani, Levan Silagadze, Revaz Kemoklidze.
-Besides, Georgian managers (Jemal Kherkhadze, David Kipiani, Revaz Dzodzuashvili, Otar Gabelia, Vladimir Gutsaev and others) worked in the club as a head coach and in the staff too.
+Besides, several famous managers such as Jemal Kherkhadze, David Kipiani, Revaz Dzodzuashvili, Otar Gabelia, Vladimir Gutsaev worked at the club both as a head coach and in the staff.

-After the season 2004–05, three times Georgian Premier League Champion and two times Georgian National Cup Winner FC Torpedo Kutaisi was dissolved.
-Its last game was in Borisov, Belarus against BATE Borisov (First Qualifying Round of UEFA Cup 2005–06) in which FC Torpedo Kutaisi lost 5–0.
-After this, a new football club "FC Kutaisi Torpedo" was founded, but it was not the successor of FC Torpedo Kutaisi and had no titles.
-"FC Kutaisi Torpedo" was participating in the Georgian Premier League during two seasons (2005–06 and 2006–07), but due to financial reasons it was removed from the top league and began playing in the Pirveli Liga.
+After the 2004–05 season, the three-times league champions and two-times cup winners went bankrupt.
+They sustained a heavy 5–0 defeat in their last game in Borisov, Belarus against BATE Borisov in the first qualifying round of 2005–06 UEFA Cup.
+Shortly afterwards, new football club "FC Kutaisi Torpedo" was founded, but not being the successor of FC Torpedo Kutaisi, they inherited no titles.
+"FC Kutaisi Torpedo" was participating in the Georgian Premier League during two seasons, 2005–06 and 2006–07, but due to financial reasons they left the top league and began playing in Pirveli Liga.